-These times, when the amount of information exponentially grows on the Internet, when most people can be connected at all times with powerful personal devices, users suffer from the growing complexity of the information society.
-Our use of technology is moving towards the vision of "Ambient Intelligence", derived from the vision of "Ubiquitous computing" in which "the most profound technologies are those that disappear" (Weiser, 1991) .
-Thus, access to information is no longer limited to personal computers and the web browsing paradigm.
+At a time when the amount of information grows exponentially on the Internet, when most people can be connected at all times with powerful personal devices, users suffer from the growing complexity of the information society.
+Our usage of technology is moving towards the vision of "Ambient Intelligence", derived from the vision of "Ubiquitous computing" in which "the most profound technologies are those that disappear" (Weiser, 1991) and thus access to information is not longer limited to personal computers and the web browsing paradigm.
 This vision brings many technological and psychological challenges (Streitz & Nixon, 2005) that are considered in several research domains, including:

-- Context-awareness: how to take one's context into account to improve his communication ? - Multimodality: how to span user interfaces from a terminal into separate modal interfaces ? (e.g. various screens, input controllers, microphones, phones) - Social networking: how to enhance and leverage social communication ? - Privacy & Trust: how to ease one's life without delegating human control to machines ?
+- Context-awareness: how to take one's context into account to improve his communication ? - Multimodality: how to span user interfaces from a terminal into separate modal interfaces ? (e.g. various screens, input controllers, microphones, phones...) - Social networking: how to enhance and leverage social communication ? - Privacy & Trust: how to ease one's life without delegating human control to machines ?

-There is one transversal question yet to answer: is there a unified approach that could answer these challenges in a global way and that makes sense?
-Actually, a common approach exists that is considered in all these research domains, and in most corresponding works and has been shown as very promising.
-This approach is the use of semantic technologies.
+There is one transversal question yet to answer: is there a unified approach that could answer these challenges in a global way that makes sense?
+Actually, there exists a common approach that is considered in all these research domains, and in most corresponding works it has been shown as very promising.
+This approach is the utilization of semantic technologies.

-In this chapter, we propose a review of research works relying on semantic technologies towards what we call "Social Ambient Intelligence", a social extension of ambient intelligence.
-The intention here is to identify the key technologies, approaches and issues that may be blended in order to build an optimal platform for a widescaled ubiquitous system that can support social applications.
-After defining the foundational terms of this chapter in the Background section, we will review several research works to identify their key technologies, approaches and issues in the State-of-the-Art section, then we will propose several research leads towards our vision of "Social Ambient Intelligence" in the Future Trends section, to finally conclude this chapter.
+In this chapter, we propose a review of research works relying on semantic technologies towards ambient intelligence and its social applications.
+The intention here is to identify the key technologies, approaches and issues that may be blended in order to build an optimal platform for a widescaled ubiquitous system.
+After defining the foundational terms of this chapter in the Background section, we will review several research works to identify their key technologies, approaches and issues in the State-of-the-Art section, then we will propose several research leads towards an optimal ubiquitous framework based on semantic technologies in the Future Trends section, to finally conclude this chapter.